Working Together to Prevent Bullying and Harassment

 - If you feel comfortable doing so, calmly approach the alleged harasser and inform them that their behaviour is offensive and unwelcome, contrary to University policy, and insist that they stop immediately.

-If you are not comfortable approaching the alleged bully or if the unwelcome behavior continues:
+If you are not comfortable approaching the alleged bully or if the unwelcome behaviour continues:

-- Contact your immediate supervisor or the administrative head of your unit for support.
+- Contact your immediate supervisor or manager to report.

 If the employer or supervisor is the alleged harasser:

 - Contact your administrative head of unit, Union/Association representative, or your Human Resources Advisor for the Vancouver campus and the Director of HR for the Okanagan campus.

 If you observe one of your co-workers being bullied and harassed at work:

 - Report what you have observed to your immediate supervisor or the administrative head of your unit.